Bubble tea: Preparation method

+The tea can be made in batches during the day or the night before.
+Brewing different types of teas takes different amounts of time and temperature.
+For instance, green tea requires brewing at a lower temperature, typically between 176–185 F with a brewing time of 8–10 minutes to extract its optimal flavour.
+In contrast, black tea needs to be made with hotter water, usually around 203–212 F with a brewing of around 15–20 minutes to bring out its sweetness.
+A tea warmer dispenser allows the tea to remain heated for up to eight hours.

+Pearls (boba) are made from tapioca starch.
+Most bubble tea stores buy packaged tapioca pearls in an uncooked stage.
+When the boba is uncooked and in the package, it is uncolored and hard.
+The boba does not turn chewy and dark until they are cooked and sugar is added to bring out its taste.
+Uncooked tapioca pearls in their package can be stored for around 9 to 12 months.
+Once cooked, they can be stored in a sealed container in the refrigerator.
+Despite this, most bubble tea stores will not sell their boba after 24 hours because it will start to harden and lose its chewiness.
-The traditional way of bubble tea preparation is to mix the ingredients (sugar, powders and other flavorants) together using a bubble tea shaker cup, by hand.

-Many present-day bubble tea shops use a bubble tea shaker machine.
+The traditional preparation method is to mix the ingredients (sugar, powders, and other flavourings) together using a bubble tea shaker cup, by hand.
+However, many present-day bubble tea shops use a bubble tea shaker machine.
 This eliminates the need for humans to shake the bubble tea by hand.
 It also reduces staffing needs as multiple cups of bubble tea may be prepared by a single barista.

-One bubble tea shop in Taiwan, named Jhu Dong Auto Tea, makes bubble tea entirely without manual work.
-All stages of the bubble tea sales process, from ordering, to making, to collection, are fully automated.

 History

-Milk and sugar have been added to tea in Taiwan since the Dutch colonization of Taiwan in 1624–1662.
+Milk and sugar have been added to tea in Taiwan since the Dutch colonization of Taiwan from 1624 to 1662, although it was not a common practice.

+Before the invention of bubble tea, a similar tea beverage was created in Taiwan called bubble foam tea (泡沫紅茶 (Pàomò hóngchá)).
+This drink was made by mixing tea with fructose syrup and then shaking it with ice cubes in a shaker.
+The vigorous shaking created a fine foam, giving the drink its signature texture.
+Unlike modern pearl milk tea, bubble foam tea did not initially contain tapioca balls.

 There are two competing stories for the discovery of bubble tea.
-One is associated with the Chun Shui Tang tea room (Chinese: 春水堂人文茶館) in Taichung.
-Its founder, Liu Han-Chieh, began serving Chinese tea cold after she observed coffee was served cold in Japan while on a visit in the 1980s.
-The new style of serving tea propelled his business, and multiple chains serving this tea were established.
+One is associated with the Chun Shui Tang tea room in Taichung.
+Its founder, Liu Han-Chieh, began serving Chinese tea cold after he observed coffee was served cold in Japan while on a visit in the 1980s.
+The new style of serving tea propelled his business and multiple chains serving this tea were established.
 The company's product development manager, Lin Hsiu Hui, said she created the first bubble tea in 1988 when she poured tapioca balls into her tea during a staff meeting and encouraged others to drink it.
-The beverage was well received by everyone at the meeting, leading to its inclusion on the menu.
+The beverage was well received at the meeting, leading to its inclusion on the menu.
 It ultimately became the franchise's top-selling product.